XuGaoUCI/SystemDesign/Chapter-1-Scale-from-0-to-1M.md

 ## CDN Content delivery network
 A network of geographically dispersed servers to deliver static content such as images, videos, CSS, JavaScripts file etc.

+Highlights
+- a cloest CDN server will deliver static content to users